canjs/canjs/guides/getting-started-tutorial/setup.md

 Let’s walk through each folder, and discuss it.

-The `app.js` folder is used to bootstrap our application.
+The `app.js` file is used to bootstrap our application.
 We’ll go over this in more detail <a href="#application-bootstrap">below</a>.

 The `components` folder is where we’ll put all of the parts that make